cproctor/qualitative-coding/README.md

     - themes

 Now that we have coded our corpus (consisting of a single document), we should think about whether these codes have any structure.
-All data in `qc` is stored in flat files, so you can easily modify it by hand.
 Re-organize some of your codes in `codebook.yaml`.
 When you finish, run `codebook` again.
 It will go through your corpus and add any missing codes.

-    $ qc list
+    $ qc codes list
     - analysis
     - coding_process
         - a_priori